JJ-Vice/JJ-Vice.github.io/index.md

 | ICIP_CHALLENGE_DATASET/img_0001.png    | 1                 | 3                      |
 | ICIP_CHALLENGE_DATASET/img_0002.png    | 0                 | 0                      |

-Results must be shared in this format only. **Submissions that do not conform to this template will be disqualified.**
+Evaluation results must be shared in this format only. **Submissions that do not conform to this template will be disqualified.**
-### 📥 Results Template

 [The dataset, results template and registration files can be found on Google Drive](https://drive.google.com/drive/folders/1Qi6X1VSLjnZWDsdQCmOA4jDCLuJdIJhn?usp=sharing)